 Topographical drainage Basin 1750 Sq.
 Kilometers

-Area of Lakes 0%

-Area of Forest 98%
+Area of Lakes 0% Area of Forest 98%

 Channel Length 77 Kilometers

 Terrain 75% non-glaciated / 25% glaciated

-In 2015, water samples were collected at 7 different sites in the Big Creek basin.
-Sampling commenced on June 2nd, 2015 and a total of 611 samples were collected up until the end of the season on October 8th, 2015.
+In 2016, water samples were collected at 8 different sites in the Big Creek basin.
+Sampling commenced on May 31st, 2016 and a total of 468 samples were collected up until the end of the season on September 17th, 2016.
 A combination of automatic composite sampling and grab sampling methods were used in the basin.
-An additional 15 samples were collected by CMI staff during routine mine inspections.
+An additional 16 samples were collected by CMI staff during routine mine inspections.

-Atmospheric data was collected using three portable weather stations; one located near the mouth of Big Creek, the second on Seymour Creek above all mining, and the third near the mouth of Seymour Creek.
+Atmospheric data was collected using four portable weather stations; one located near the mouth of Big Creek, the second on Seymour Creek above all mining, a third near the mouth of Seymour Creek and a fourth on Big Creek downstream of Mechanic Creek.

 Basin total flow data was provided to us by the Water Survey of Canada station located near the mouth of Big Creek.
 Flow data for the individual tributaries to Big Creek was collected at the time of sampling by the staff of E.M.R CMI using the methodology outlined in the Yukon Placer Secretariats, Water Quality Monitoring Protocol.
+Level data was collected at Seymour Creek below all mining and at the mouth of Bow Creek.